dongjunhwang/dongjunhwang.github.io/index.md

 #### News

-- 2025.05: I have joined Tübingen University as a Visiting Researcher.
+- 2025.05: I have joined Tübingen AI Center as a Visiting Researcher.
 - 2025.05: 1 paper accepted in _Neurocomputing_. <b>(SJR Q1; IF: 5.50)</b>
 - 2025.01: 1 paper accepted in _Pattern Recognition Letters_. <b>(SJR Q1; IF: 3.90)</b>
 - 2024.09: I have received a grant from the NRF Fellowship for PhD students.